Karlo11111/Aedis---HotelSoftvare-using-Flutter/README.md

 Backend in javascript / node.js and dart / firebase
 ## Getting Started

-This project is a starting point for a Flutter application.
+This is a fullstack project for a hotel PMS solution.

 A few resources to get you started if this is your first Flutter project: